oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 **Q: Why hasn't anyone responded to my question/email/PR? :\(**

-A: Sorry about that!
-We are pleasantly surprised at the amount of interest we have been getting :) We have a limited amount of manpower, and hence may take a while to get back to you.
+A: We are pleasantly surprised at the amount of interest we have been getting :) However, we have a limited amount of manpower, and hence may take a while to get back to you.
 Please be patient!
 If we haven't responded in more than a day or two, you can try pinging us again over chat or email.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: